Rhode Island FC: Kit history

-Club Culture
+Club culture

 Supporter groups

 Defiance 1636 light up pyro in the stands.

 The club has one official supporter group, an independent supporter group called Rhode Island Defiance 1636.
 The name is in reference to the date of the founding of the colony of Rhode Island, and the defiance against the doubt of successful professional soccer in Rhode Island.
 The supporter group also goes by the nickname of "La Barra Bahía."
 During home matches at Beirne Stadium, they were typically situated behind the north endline.
-Now in there dedicated safe-standing supporters' section at Tidewater Landing in section 116 with seating in both 115 and 117.
-The supporter group are well-regarded for their atypically strong support during away matches and being ruthless during home matches using the style of Barra Brava.
-The supporters group faced a one-match sanction in 2025 after fans threw items at visiting Hartford Athletic players and fans following a 0–0 draw.
+Centreville Bank Stadium created a dedicated safe-standing supporters' area for the group in section 116 with seating in both 115 and 117.
+The group is well-regarded for their atypically strong support during away matches and for being ruthless during home matches using the style of Barra Brava.